Shea Butter Recipe 1

 Instructions:

-Melting the Base: Start by melting the shea butter and coconut oil together.
-Use the double boiler or your makeshift version for this.
+- Melting the Base: Start by melting the shea butter and coconut oil together.
+Use the double boiler or your makeshift version for this shea butter recipe.
 Heat them until they are completely melted and combined.

-Whipping the Mixture: Using your hand mixer or stand mixer, whip the mixture.
+- Whipping the Mixture: Using your hand mixer or stand mixer, whip the mixture.
 Start at a lower speed and gradually increase.
-Whip until the mixture becomes light, fluffy, and creamy.
+Whip until the mixture becomes light, fluffy, and creamy as a part of this shea butter recipe.
 This might take about 5-10 minutes.

 Notes: